The Fine Art of Dancing in the Dark

 The children and some of their parents and even grandparents were given LED-lit umbrellas that featured images of endangered flora of eastern North America.
 The gorgeous umbrella canopies, designed by Turk, became “pixels” that, in the fading light of a fall evening, created dynamic patterns captured overhead by the drones.

-According to a news release from the foundation, “the gathering becomes a dance of light, and from afar, a vibrant field of plants and flowers swelling and swaying with grace and joy against the backdrop of the Blue Ridge Mountains at sunset…allowing the individual movements to be seen collectively as one.
+According to a news release from the foundation, “the gathering becomes a dance of light, and from afar, a vibrant field of plants and flowers swelling and swaying with grace and joy against the backdrop of the Blue Ridge Mountains at sunset…allowing the individual movements to be seen collectively as one.”

-The event will be launched with a site-specific performance by dancer Demetia Hopkins, choreographed by Lara Wilson to a commissioned piece by Dr. Dena Jennings of Imani Works.
-After which, live music by Frank Solivan and Dirty Kitchen, a multi-Grammy award nominee, will invite everyone to join together.
-Through collaboration and involvement, Ridgeline participants become artists, dancers, choreographers, neighbors, and friends, transforming each person into the artwork itself.
+The event began with a performance by dancer Demetia Hopkins, choreographed by Lara Wilson to a commissioned piece by Dr. Dena Jennings of Imani Works.
+After that, live music by Frank Solivan and Dirty Kitchen, a multi-Grammy award nominee, encouraged everyone to join together and start moving around and twirling there umbrellas.